 If your flight is cancelled due to COVID-19, we’ve created this handy article that guides you through what will happen.
 If you have any questions about COVID that we haven’t answered here, the World Health Organisation (WHO) is a good place to find answers.

 Discover where you can go

 Making plans to get back out there?
 Find out whose borders are open with our interactive global map, and sign up to receive email updates when your top destinations reopen.

 No, you cannot get a free test with the NHS for travel.
 These tests are for those with coronavirus symptoms or priority groups, such as care workers.
 You must book a test with a private provider if you require to show evidence of a negative test result upon arrival at your destination.

-Unfortunately, most countries do require evidence of a negative test result before arrival, and the only way to get a test is through a private facility.
-Boots provide tests from £60, which is the most affordable option currently available.
+Unfortunately, most countries require evidence of a negative test result before arrival, and the only way to get a test is through a private facility.

 Yes.
 All UK arrivals need to self-isolate for 10 days, at home or in a hotel quarantine (costing £1,750) if you’re returning from a red-list country.
 There are steep fines for anyone that doesn’t comply and you also need a negative COVID test, taken up to 72 hours before departure, to enter the UK border.
 You’ll also have to take two further COVID tests during your isolation.